best credit card processing for a small business featured image

 Get to Know The Basics

 Before you start negotiating about pricing, you have to know the basics.
 Some things, like areas of cost, are general, and they cannot be changed.
-Hence we differentiate interchange and assessments.
+Hence, we differentiate between interchange and assessment.
 The bottom line is that we all want to find the right partner and avoid any misunderstandings.
 Since these terms might be new to you, here is a brief introduction to some frequent terms.

-• Interchange.
+• Interchange fees.
 Interchange rates do not depend upon processors but on the card-issuing and processing banks, and they are non-negotiable.

 • Assessments.
 Assessments are also non-negotiable fees and rates issued by Visa or Mastercard, so the rates may vary from one brand to another.
 However, every processor will pay the same amount.

-• Markup.
-The part which is negotiable is the markup, and this can vary from one processing company to another, but it also depends on the type of your business and negotiation skills.
+• Markup fees.
+The part that is negotiable is the markup, and this can vary from one processing company to another, but it also depends on the type of your business and your negotiation skills.

 It is essential to understand these things because, for example, a company can claim that they offer lower interchange rates than others, which simply cannot be true because every processor pays the same.
 Also, a company can post a chart with interchange prices, but be aware that those are not the only costs you will have to pay to them.